A guide to switching credit cards

 If you’re transferring a balance from an existing credit card(s) to your new one, you’ll normally be asked to provide details at the application stage.
 Once your new card has been activated, your provider will usually complete the transfer on your behalf.

-7. Think about what to do with your old card
+8. Think about what to do with your old card

 Now you have your new card, you’ll need to decide whether to cancel your old card.

-Also, if you’ve switched to a new card with a lower credit limit, your credit utilisation ratio might increase.
+If you’ve switched to a new card with a lower credit limit, your credit utilisation ratio might increase.
 In a nutshell, this is the portion of credit you’re using out of the total credit limit available to you.
-It’s important because having less spare credit could lower your credit score.
-So, it’s worth bearing this in mind, particularly if your credit score is low.

 Then you'll like these